About Eric

 Contrary to his denomination's polity, Eric has performed same sex weddings for members of his congregation.
 Eric was the recipient of the prestigious Kuchling Award from Dallas' Black Tie Dinner (Human Rights Campaign).

 Eric is the creator of "When EF Talks;" covering music, religion, politics, sports, and what ever else he feels like.
-There are more than 900 entries on the blog, and it is widely read my many.
-A podcast based on this mix of interests is in the works.

 They live in a unique log house in the heart of Old East Dallas, and have the world's smartest and most beautiful daughter, Maria, and an amazing dog, Daisy.